The Executive Committee

 Mr. Connor earned his Juris Doctor from Lewis and Clark School of Law in Portland, Oregon, and a Bachelor of Science in environmental science at Western Washington University.

-Mr. Sanders attended Mississippi State University where he obtained a Bachelor of Science in biological engineering in August 1995.
-In May 2003, he successfully obtained his Professional Engineer license in environmental engineering.
+Ms. Webb attended the University of Kentucky where she obtained a Bachelor of Science in chemical engineering in May 1997.
+In January 2003, she successfully obtained her Professional Engineer license in environmental engineering.

 Bruce Oertel (IN), email@example.com